One of our favorite wireless mice is at its lowest price yet for Cyber Monday

 Black Friday and Cyber Monday are always a great time to score killer deals on PC components and peripherals.
 While the deals on graphics cards this year have been disappointing due to stock issues with Nvidia's elusive 30-series GPUs, we've found tons of great Cyber Monday PC gaming mouse and keyboard deals.
 And if you're in the market for a quality wireless gaming mouse, check out this great deal on Logitech's flagship G502 Lightspeed Wireless mouse.

-Cyber Monday 2020 deals: the place to go for the all the best Black Friday bargains.
+Cyber Monday 2020 deals: the place to go for the all the best Cyber Monday bargains.

 We reviewed the G502 Lightspeed wireless mouse last year and it's easily still one of our favorite wireless mice ever.
 Both the wireless G502 Lightspeed and wired G502 Hero feature an ergonomic shape that's great for larger hands.
 In fact, we think the G502 Lightspeed is the best wireless mouse for large hands, period.
 With its adjustable weight system and PowerPlay compatible wireless charging, the G502 Lightspeed is as premium and flexible as a wireless mouse can get.